-Have you ever wanted to know where in Albuquerque more people experience the risks of crime, food access, emergency room visits for overdose, pedestrian accidents, violence or poor health?
+Have you ever wanted to know where more people experience the risks of crime, inadequate access to food, emergency room visits for overdose, pedestrian accidents, violence or poor health?

-Would your organization benefit from seeing where our community assets are (or are not) located?
-Such as child care, behavioral health services, gardens or groceries, parks or bike paths?
+Would your organization benefit from seeing where community resources are (or are not) located?
+Resources like child care, behavioral health services, gardens or groceries, parks or bike paths?

-Do you dedicate time meeting with neighborhoods and community members to explore and make decisions about our problems and there solutions?
+Do you dedicate time meeting with neighborhoods and community members to explore and make decisions about local problems and their solutions?

-Participants will learn to use easily accessible and visualized data to strengthen their organization’s community engagement, report writing, planning and policy efforts.
-We will empasize how to explore and move into action a variety of information covering social, health and education factors and resources in your neighborhoods.
+Participants will learn to use easily accessible data and visual tools to strengthen their organization’s community engagement, report writing, planning and policy efforts.
+We will emphasize how to explore and move into action a variety of information covering social, health and education factors and resources in your neighborhoods, cities and counties.

-Your new skills will help you to facilitate group discussions and collective decision making.
-Use these skills to effectively target your resources, write grant proposals, plan and manage you public programs, and conduct health impact assessments and policy debates.
+Your new skills will help you facilitate group discussions and collective decision making.
+Use these skills to effectively target your resources, write grant proposals, plan and manage your public programs, and conduct health impact assessments and policy debates.

 We will focus on 3 interactive websites: New Mexico Indicator Based Information System, American Factfinder, and the New Mexico Community Data Collaborative (NMCDC).
 The featured web service will be ArcGIS Online mapping services and NMCDC Featured Maps: http://nmcdc.maps.arcgis.com/home/gallery.html